-As you prepare for payments to resume, make sure you understand your current loans, including the type of federal student loans you have, your current balance, the type of plan, and who your current loan servicer is – since this may have changed.
+Make sure you understand your current loans, including the type of federal student loans you have, your current balance, the type of plan, and who your current loan servicer is – since this may have changed.
 Be sure to update your contact information on your loan servicer’s profile and in your StudentAid.gov profile.
-Also keep in mind, if you had enrolled in any automatic debit payments, you’ll need to contact your loan servicer directly to re-enroll or set up autopay for the first time.
+Also keep in mind, if you had enrolled in any automatic debit payments, may need to contact your new loan servicer directly to re-enroll or set up autopay for the first time.

 After you’ve gotten up-to-date on how much you owe and any changes related to your account, you can determine your next steps.
 While the landscape of options may seem complicated, you’ll want to refamiliarize yourself with your current repayment plan to make sure you’re enrolled in the right plan for your current circumstances.
 Are you enrolled in a Standard Repayment Plan or are you eligible for an income-driven repayment (IDR) plan?
 For many borrowers, an IDR plan could make your monthly payments more affordable, depending on your income and family size; learn more below.

 Our student loan specialists can also help you evaluate your IDR plan options based on your personal circumstances.
 Learn more here.